ekrell/linux4research/README.md

 ## Introduction

-- Students researchers often required to use Linux systems, local workstations or remote servers, with minimal training
+- Students researchers often required to use Linux systems, local workstations or remote servers, with minimal training.
-- This tutorial addresses some of their common questions and concerns
+- This tutorial addresses some of their common questions and concerns.
-- But this is not a tutorial for command line and scripting basics, since there is no shortage of high quality resources available
+- But this is not a tutorial for command line and scripting basics, since there is no shortage of high quality resources available.

 ### A few motivating examples

-- If I am inactive for a few minutes, my remote session is closed automatically and whatever I was running is killed
+- If I am inactive for a few minutes, my remote session is closed automatically and whatever I was running is killed.
 - Do I have to be an admin just to install software for myself?
-- I need to share a file with another user, so I'll just make it readable and writable for all users
+- I need to share a file with another user, so I'll just make it readable and writable for all users.

 ### Recommended (free) resources

 - [The Linux Command Line](http://linuxcommand.org/tlcl.php).
 In-depth Linux book that features both command line and scripting.
+- [RegexOne](https://regexone.com/).
+A guide to learning regular expressions, a powerful and expressive way to specify search patterns
 - [VirtualBox manual](https://www.virtualbox.org/manual/ch01.html).
 A virtual machine is a perfect place to try Linux without fear of breaking anything important.
 - [GNU Parallel Tutorial](https://www.gnu.org/software/parallel/parallel_tutorial.html).
 Very common to speed up long processes by dividing into indepedent units that run simultaneously.
 - [Evan Krell's tutorial DNA data processing using High Performance Computing](https://github.com/ekrell/hpc-dna-tutorial).
 For bio students to get started with [TAMUCC's HPC](https://hpcweb.tamucc.edu/).